Alfredo Jaar

-Alfredo Jaar (/dʒɑːr/; /es/; born 1956) is a Chilean-born artist, architect, photographer and filmmaker who lives in New York City.
+Alfredo Jaar (/dʒɑːr/; /es/; born 1956) is a Chilean-born artist, architect, photographer and filmmaker who lives and works in Lisbon, Portugal.
 He is mostly known as an installation artist, often incorporating photography and covering socio-political issues and war—the best known perhaps being the 6-year-long The Rwanda Project about the 1994 Rwandan genocide.
 He has also made numerous public intervention works, like The Skoghall Konsthall one-day paper museum in Sweden, an early electronic billboard intervention A Logo For America, and The Cloud, a performance project on both sides of the Mexico-USA border.
 He has been featured on Art:21.
 He won the Hasselblad Award for 2020.

 He is the father of musician and composer Nicolas Jaar.

 Early life

 Jaar was born in 1956 in Santiago de Chile.
 From age 5 to 16, he lived in Martinique before moving back to Chile.
-In 1982, he moved permanently to New York City.
+In 1982, after graduating from university, he moved to New York City and took a job with the architect James Wines and his firm SITE.
+He lived and maintained a studio in New York from 1982 until 2025, when he moved to Lisbon.